Louis R. Rocco: Later years

 Rocco made a career of the Army and earned an associate degree.
 He was a member of the United States Army Physician Assistant Program, class number one in 1972.
 He retired from the military in 1978 as a Chief Warrant Officer Two.

 Returning to New Mexico, Rocco was named director of New Mexico's Veterans Service Commission.
 During his tenure, he established the Vietnam Veterans of New Mexico organization, opened a Veterans' Center which provided peer counseling to Vietnam veterans, started a shelter for the homeless and a nursing home for veterans, and persuaded New Mexico legislators and voters to waive tuition for all veterans at state colleges.

 Rocco returned to active duty in 1991 during the Gulf War and was stationed at Fort Sam Houston in San Antonio, Texas, where he trained medical personnel.
 When he returned home, he met his fourth wife, Maria Chavez Schneider, an assistant director of New Mexico AIDS Services.
 The couple lived in San Miguel de Allende, Mexico, from 1992 until 1998, when they moved to San Antonio, Texas.
 On July 11, 2000, Rocco was appointed the new Deputy State Director for Texas in San Antonio.
 He became instrumental in promoting Veterans Against Drugs, a nationwide school program.

 In 2002, Rocco was diagnosed with terminal lung cancer; he died at his San Antonio home on October 31 of that year.
 He was buried with full military honors at Fort Sam Houston National Cemetery in San Antonio.
-He was survived by his wife, Maria Rocco; one stepdaughter, Linda Starnes; two sons, Roy and Brian Rocco; one daughter, Theresa Rocco; his mother, Lita Rocco and seven grandchildren (Dell Rocco, Cameron DuBois, Ashley Rocco, James Rocco, Thomas Rocco, Jude Sanchez & Rowan Sanchez).
+He had two sons and a daughter.

 The local government of San Antonio honored Rocco by naming a youth center the Louis Rocco Youth & Family Center.
 The Army Aviation Association of America (AAAA) offers a scholarship named in his honor.

 On October 31, 2011, Rocco's duplicate Medal of Honor was stolen from his widow's San Antonio home.
 The original medal was given to his oldest son at his funeral.
 After a visit to her husband's grave on the ninth anniversary of his death, Maria Rocco returned home to find her house burglarized.
 The thieves took a number of electronic items as well as the medal.